wjbetech/Atomology/implementation.md

 - DONE: Celebration sound added for Hangman mode when correct (plays when `wordGuessResult === 'correct'`).
 - DONE: Sound toggle exposed in the `Footer` for Hangman mode and duplicate per-page toggle removed (single source of truth in `Footer.tsx`).

-## 3. More Fluid Stylings (Wordle-like)
+## 3. More Fluid Stylings (Wordle-like) - DONE

-- Refine UI/UX to be more fluid and interactive, inspired by Wordle.
+- DONE: Refine UI/UX to be more fluid and interactive, inspired by Wordle.
-- Add smooth transitions, responsive layouts, and engaging color schemes.
+- DONE: Add smooth transitions, responsive layouts, and engaging color schemes.
-- Consider dark/light mode and accessibility improvements.
+- DONE: Consider dark/light mode and accessibility improvements.

-## 4. Hangman-Style Game Mode
+## 4. Hangman-Style Game Mode - DONE

-- Implement a new mode where users guess the element name letter by letter (like Hangman).
+- DONE: Implement a new mode where users guess the element name letter by letter (like Hangman).
-- Show blanks for each letter, track incorrect guesses, and provide hints.wwwwwwwwwwwww
+- DONE: Show blanks for each letter, track incorrect guesses, and provide hints.
-- Integrate with existing state management and scoring.
+- DONE: Integrate with existing state management and scoring.

 ## 5. Localized Personal Hiscores